nalbert9/AI_App_Classification_Flowers_Python/README.md

-# AI App in Python for Flowers Classification
+# AI App in Python for Flowers Classification using PyTorch Framework

-## Transfer Learning - PyTorch
+This project was created as part of a submission for the Artificial Intelligence with Python Nanodegree via Udacity.com.

 <p align="center">
 	<img src="assets/Flowers.png" align="middle" alt="drawing" width="500px">
 </p>

-<b>Accomplishment:</b>
+## Accomplishment:

-- Train Image Classifier Model, which uses Deep Learning Pre-trained Neural Networks (VGG/DenseNet) to train a neural network to recognize different species of flowers (dataset of 102 flower categories) ;
+- Train Image Classifier Model, which uses Deep Learning Pre-trained Neural Networks (VGG/DenseNet) to train a neural network to recognize different species of flowers (dataset of 102 flower categories);

 - Python App which allows user to input some arguments in order to train and make prediction.

-<b>Commands line application</b>
+## Installation
+Clone the GitHub repository and use Anaconda to install dependencies.

+## Examples
+_Command Line_

 Train a new network on a data set with ```train.py```